 “Yeah, You can Grow Pot—Ah, Maybe Not”

 Nov.
 17, 2015 (Mimesis Law) — The Father of our Country, George Washington, grew pot at Mount Vernon.
-Of course, he wasn’t growing the high-THC pot that is being grown and sold nowadays in the United States.
-No, he grew industrial grade hemp.
+Of course, he wasn’t growing the high-THC pot like this medical strain called lambs bread and others that are being grown and sold nowadays in the United States.
+No, he grew industrial-grade hemp.
 Hemp that was used to make ropes, sails, fishing nets, and the like.
 In the mid-1700s, hemp was a valuable crop for that purpose, so much so that Washington considered replacing tobacco with hemp, solely as a cash crop.
+In our modern times, in the states where it’s legal, marijuana-derived products, like what many consider is the best quality organic, lab-tested, hemp-derived CBD oil, are often used for its calming effects and the health benefits it’s supposed to provide.
+Where legal, those looking to sample hemp products for the purpose of smoking and potentially experiencing purported health benefits could try the products of wild hemp, including CBD tinctures, vapes, edibles and so on.

 The hemp market started to go downhill in 1937, when Congress passed the Marijuana Tax Act.
 Hemp became regulated, and some, like Harry Anslinger in 1944, lobbied for the complete prohibition on marijuana based on its “addictive” properties and use as a gateway drug.
 Of course, Anslinger had a vested interest; he was the Commissioner of the Federal Bureau of Narcotics, the predecessor agency of the current Drug Enforcement Agency.
 By creating another illicit drug, he validated the need for his own agency.